-Math Placement Testing
+Math Advancement Testing

 Guidance & Resources for Families and Caregivers:

-Additional Accelerated Math Placement in Middle School
+Math Advancement Testing in Middle School

-This assessment is optional and about 90% of BSD students follow the course pathway shown above.
 Math requires strong foundational skills to be successful in high school and beyond.
-The math placement process is used to ensure all students are appropriately placed in middle school math courses.
+This process is used to ensure students have proficiency in foundational skills prior to enrolling in more advanced courses.

 For more information on middle school math courses and learning targets: click here.